levigroker/GRKStoryboardProxy/README.md

 ### Documentation

-To use, create a UIViewController in your parent Storyboard, set the class to `GRKStoryboardProxyViewController`, configure proxy to point at your desired target Storyboard and view controller, and then connect it to the rest of your app as if it were the target view controller.
+To use, create a UIViewController in your parent Storyboard, set the class to `GRKStoryboardProxyViewController`, configure the proxy to point at your desired target Storyboard and view controller, and then connect it to the rest of your app as if it were the target view controller.

+NOTE: At runtime the proxy will be entirely replaced by the view controller you have specified.
+This is important to understand since any changes made to the proxy will not apply to the final view controller.
+Those changes will need to be made on the actual view controller in its own Storyboard.

 Configuration of the proxy is done by using the `restorationIdentifier` property of the view controller.